openUC2/openUC2.github.io/docs/02_Toolboxes/05_DiscoveryFluorescence/01_LASER_Fluoresence_smart_Microscope.md

   This will initiate the Bluetooth scan on the ESP32, which will detect and pair with the controller.

   Once paired, you can control the motorized stage using the analog sticks and switch the LED-matrix on/off using the buttons.
-The complete pinout of the diffrent function you can find here: https://openuc2.github.io/docs/Electronics/PS4-Controller/
+The complete pinout of the diffrent function you can find here: [UC2 PS4 Controller Pairing Guide](https://openuc2.github.io/docs/Electronics/PS4-Controller/PS4-Controller)

 ### 2.6: Setup and Use the Camera Software